FuelLabs/sway/docs/book/src/blockchain-development/external_code.md

 ### Upgradeable Contract Storage

 Second, the storage context of the proxy contract is retained for the loaded code.
-This means that in the examples above, if someone calls the `double_input` function on the proxy contract, the `value` variable will be updated in the proxy contract's storage.
+This means that in the examples above, the `value` variable gets updated in the storage for the *proxy* contract.

-If the proxy contract were to use a normal contract call to call `double_input`, then the `value` variable in the implementation contract would updated, and would not change in the proxy contract.
+This means that if you were to read the `value` variable by directly calling the implementation contract, you would get a different result than if you read it through the proxy contract.

-Notice in the `Proxy` example above, there are a couple of unique things happening in the storage block in order for this to work:

-1. The storage block has a `namespace` attribute.
-Using this attribute is considered a best practice for all proxy contracts in Sway, because it will prevent storage collisions with the implementation contract, as the implementation contract has access to both storage contexts.
-2. The storage variables must exist in both contracts.
-The example above would break if the proxy contract did not also have a `value` variable declared in a storage block.
-The proxy and implementation contracts can have unique storage variables, but you cannot modify a storage variable that only exists in an implementation contract from a proxy contract.
+The proxy contract essentially adopts the code in the implementation as its own.

 ## Fallback functions